 We advised the trustees to disclose some information to the creditor despite the risk to confidentiality.
 The information made it clear the trust had substance and was not a sham.
 It worked.
 The creditor dropped the sham-trust argument and our client negotiated a deal with the creditor that left the trust’s assets intact.

-When taking on a trusteeship it is important to know what protections are provided in the trust deed.Paul Whitehead, Partner - Private Client
+When taking on a trusteeship it is important to know what protections are provided in the trust deed.Sam Carver, Associate Director - Private Client

 “Managing the expectations of each generation is a key component to any long term wealth planning.”Damian Bloom, Partner - Head of Private Client